-Although the concept of chatbots isn’t particularly groundbreaking by themselves, the degree in which artificial intelligence is evolving to learn customer behavior is of particular interest to ecommerce brands.
+Although the concept of chatbots isn’t particularly groundbreaking by themselves, the degree in which artificial intelligence is evolving to learn customer behavior is of particular interest to eCommerce brands.
 Integrating with built-in messenger apps such as Facebook and KiK, these bots offer new layers of engagement and personalization for shoppers.
-Check out Nordstrom’s brand new chatbot in action:
+Check out Nordstrom’s chatbot in action:

 In short, chatbots act as digital attendants for shoppers looking in search of recommendations.
 More advanced bots can essentially “learn” the preferences of customers based on past behavior and suggest products accordingly.

 While at a glance such technology seems like antisocial shopping, bear in mind that the ability to “get to know” customers represents a fresh take on personalization.
 By having bots essentially deliver products directly, brands make life easier for customers uninterested in the process of sifting through product pages.
 Considering that 56% of shoppers are more likely to return to a brand that recommends products, chatbots do the heavy lifting on behalf of brands looking to recommend products.